Felicia Osei Cries Out Over Visa Refusal, Appeals for Government Intervention

 Felicia Osei then called for government intervention to ensure that the visa application process is not too tedious.

-“For me, I suggest that every applicant is given a guarantee, then be given six months.
-Once they fail to return as envisaged, then they host the person responsible.”
+“For me, I suggest that every applicant should have a guarantor.
+Once they fail to return as envisaged, then they hold the person responsible.”

 The concerns of Felicia Osei come at a time when the US State Department named Ghana as one of the top African countries with high visitor visa refusal rates.